-Quakers have a faith commitment to equality and encourage and welcome applications for posts from people of all identities and backgrounds.
-As a result of our recruitment practices, individuals will be selected only based on their relevant skills, experience, qualifications and abilities.
-We work hard to ensure that a candidate's age, belief, disability, ethnicity, gender, gender reassignment, marital status, nationality, neurodivergence, race, religion, sex, sexual orientation or social class will not be a barrier to working for Quakers in Britain.
+Quakers are committed to equality and welcome applicants from all identities and backgrounds.
+Selection is based solely on skills, experience, qualifications, and abilities.
+We aim to prevent age, belief, disability, ethnicity, gender, gender reassignment, marital status, nationality, neurodivergence, race, religion, sex, sexual orientation or social class from being a barrier to employment.
 As a Quaker organisation we expect all applicants and employees to uphold our values.

-We aim to operate an equitable and userfriendly application process for all candidates.
+We aim for an equitable and user-friendly application process.
 If you need any reasonable adjustments during the application process, please contact our People Team.